-At the August 2005 Stove Camp, the TLUD-ND stove that Anderson made two weeks earlier in Bolivia won the award for cleanest combustion, as tested on the new emissions equipment at Aprovecho.
-In contrast to the known earlier natural draft TLUD attempts, it attained a reasonably consistent, controlled flame by incorporating a concentrator disk (or lid) with a short riser above it to improve the draft.
-It earned the name "Champion" that is still used to describe that natural draft TLUD configuration incorporated into subsequent designs (e.g., Mwoto and Troika).
-The first use of the acronym "TLUD" was by Anderson at this stove camp, and Dr. David Pennise pronounced it "T-LUD, as in T. Rex."
+Miranda's EcoFogão workshop.
+Using basic EcoFogão materials, he incorporated TLUD gasification into a dualsystem TLUD & Rocket plancha/griddle stove with sufficient chimney to accomplish strong natural draft.
+Noeli Anderson used this stove (Figure 16) for cooking a meal for the staff at the end of this trip.
+This prototype plancha stove was made eight months prior to having the concentrator disk innovation.
+Anderson's implementation of the concentrator disk occurred during his trip to Bolivia in mid-2005.
+Two weeks later he brought that TLUD-ND stove (with concentrator disk) to the August 2005 Stove Camp at Aprovecho (Figure 17) where it won the award for cleanest combustion (as tested on the new emissions equipment there at Aprovecho).
+In contrast to the known earlier natural draft TLUD attempts, this stove attained a reasonably consistent, controlled flame by incorporating a concentrator disk (or lid) with a short riser above it to improve the draft.
+It earned the name

+"Champion" that is still used to describe that natural draft TLUD configuration incorporated into subsequent designs (e.g., Mwoto and Troika).
+The first use of the acronym "TLUD" was by Anderson at this stove camp, and the pronunciation is credited to Dr. David Pennise, who pronounced it "T-LUD, as in T. Rex."